JupyterPhysSciLab/jupyter_Pandas_GUI/Development Notes.md

 1. Have not completely converted to JPSLUtils for javascript tools and accessing code cells.
 This will need to be complete before trying to make the software JLab vs ClassicNB aware.
+2. Thoughts on GUI for loading data.
+Could use ipyfilechooser to select local files.
+A dropdown for html vs csv to filter and select the reader.
+   A checkbox for the index (label) column or not in file.
+The html loader creates an array of dataframes, one for each table.
+3. To make it work across more platforms could try having the computed code block built in a textbox widget.
+This looses the syntax highlighting, but would allow copy and paste into cells in things like Colab.

 ## Constructing the Documentation